Hunanbean-Collective/MakeHuman-Additions/faceshapes/readme.txt

 Hunanbean   https://github.com/Hunanbean-Collective/

 All credit for the MHX2 Plugin belongs to Thomas Larsson, without which this would not be possible in its current easy form.

+This is beta 0.4 More accurate and finalized version coming soon